sdetwiler/nightgarden/README.md

 LSystem Symbol Commands
 ===

-Implemented symbols as defined in The Algorithmic Beauty of Plants
+Implemented symbols as defined in The Algorithmic Beauty of Plants.

 | Symbol | Interpretation | Status |
 |--------|----------------|--------|